Disney Magic: Itineraries

-In 2016, the Disney Magic sailed Disney Cruise Lines' inaugural Northern Europe itineraries, homeported in the port of Dover, 70 miles from London, England.
-She sailed to Norway, the British Isles, and the Baltic Sea during her brief three month season.
-With the October 6, 2017 cruise of Disney Magic from New York to the Bahamas, the cruise line held its first Marvel Day at Sea.
+In 2010, Disney Magic sailed Disney Cruise Lines' inaugural Northern Europe itineraries, homeported in the port of Dover, 70 miles from London, England.
+She sailed to Norway, the British Isles, and the Baltic Sea during her brief three-month season.
+With the October 6, 2017 cruise from New York to the Bahamas, Disney Cruise Line held its first Marvel Day at Sea.

-During the COVID-19 pandemic, Disney Magic was anchored in Dover on and off from May 2020 and was due to stay until at least August 2021.
+During the COVID-19 pandemic, Disney Magic was anchored in Dover, England on and off from May 2020 and was due to stay until at least August 2021.
 At that time, she sailed a series of "staycation cruises" (no port visits or excursions, subject to restrictions) exclusively in the United Kingdom.
-UK cruises concluded on October 4, 2021, when Disney Magic repositioned to Miami, Florida and commenced cruises to The Bahamas.
+UK cruises concluded on October 4, 2021, when Disney Magic repositioned to Miami, Florida and commenced cruises to the Bahamas.
 Then, in the summer of 2022, she returned to Europe for European cruises before returning to the US for the fall.

+In May 2023, Disney Magic completed a three-week dry dock maintenance period in the Bahamas, followed by trials and operations from San Juan, Puerto Rico, serving the Southern Caribbean and ABC itineraries.

 Recreation

 Entertainment

 Entertainment on Disney Magic includes live Broadway-style shows with many Disney characters at the Walt Disney Theater, the Buena Vista movie theater, which features both Disney films and first-run movies, several night clubs and lounges, several pools, and many Disney-themed parties and celebrations, including a Sail-Away Celebration, Pirate Night, and sometimes a Marvel or Star Wars Day at Sea.

 On the ship's forward funnel, there is a 24-by-14 foot LED screen known as the Funnel Vision, due to its location on the rear of one of the ship's funnels, where guests can watch various movies and shows either from the deck or from inside Goofy's Pool.

-Shows from the Walt Disney Theatre may include: All Aboard, Let The Magic Begin, A Final Farewell Show, Twice Charmed: A Twist on the Cinderella Story, Tangled the Musical and Disney Dreams: An Enchanted Classic.
-Former shows included 'Villains Tonight!' which was replaced by Tangled.
+Shows from the Walt Disney Theatre may include: All Aboard, Let The Magic Begin, Twice Charmed: A Twist on the Cinderella Story, Tangled the Musical, Disney Dreams: An Enchanted Classic, and A Final Farewell Show.
+Former shows included Villains Tonight!, which was replaced by Tangled.